Frequently asked questions for BC Children’s patients about COVID-19.

 There is no evidence that COVID-19 affects children with medical complexity more than other people.

-Follow general infection prevention strategies: clean your hands regularly, avoid touching your face, and stay two metres from other people.
+Follow general infection prevention strategies: clean your hands regularly, avoid touching your face, and stay one or two metres from other people.

 Find out more on this BCCDC PDF.

-The BC Autism Assessment Network (BCAAN), which is operated out of Sunny Hill Health Centre for Children will continue to offer portions of the Autism Spectrum Disorder (ASD) assessments that can be completed remotely at this time.
+The BC Autism Assessment Network (BCAAN), which is operated out of Sunny Hill will continue to offer portions of the Autism Spectrum Disorder (ASD) assessments remotely and in-person.

 All outpatient programs at Sunny Hill are able to provide remote assistance to families.
 Sunny Hill encourages virtual appointments, reducing face to face interactions as much as possible during the COVID-19 pandemic.